 From here you have two options.
-You can click on Make It and you will be taken directly to the mats to cut your pieces.
+You can select Make It and you will be taken directly to the mats to cut your pieces.
 The other option is to Customize.
-Click here if you want to change the size of your skeleton.
-But remember to select all pieces before you resize, otherwise, your pieces won’t match.
-I have sized the pieces as large as I could to get them to fit 12×12 sheets.
+But remember to select all pieces before you resize, otherwise, your pieces won't match.
+I have sized the pieces as large as I could to get them to fit 12x12 sheets.

 Then follow the prompts to cut the skeleton pieces out.
 The way the skeleton is sized it requires 4 sheets of Natural Kraft Board and 4 sheets of White Kraft Board.